Louis Braille: Design

-Braille worked tirelessly on his ideas, and his system was largely completed by 1824, when he was fifteen years old.
-He innovated on Barbier's system by simplifying its form and maximizing its efficiency.
-He made uniform columns for each letter, and he reduced the twelve raised dots to six.
+Braille reworked Barbier's system by simplifying its form and maximizing its efficiency.
+He made uniform columns for each letter, and reduced the maximum of twelve raised dots to six.
 His first version used both dots and dashes.
 He published this version in 1829, but by the second edition in 1837 discarded the dashes because they were too difficult to read.
 Crucially, Braille's smaller cells were capable of being recognized as letters with a single touch of a finger.

 Braille created his own raised-dot system using Barbier's slate and stylus tools.
 Barbier had donated many sets of these tools to the school.
-By soldering two metal strips across the slate, he created a secure area for the stylus which would keep the lines straight and readable.
+By soldering metal strips across the slate, Braille created a secure area for the stylus which would keep the lines straight and readable.

 By these modest means, Braille constructed a robust communication system.
-"It bears the stamp of genius" wrote Dr. Richard Slating French, former director of the California School for the Blind, "like the Roman alphabet itself".
+"It bears the stamp of genius," wrote Dr. Richard Slating French, former director of the California School for the Blind, "like the Roman alphabet itself".

 Musical adaptation

 The system was soon extended to include braille musical notation.
 Passionate about his own music, Braille took meticulous care in its planning to ensure that the musical code would be "flexible enough to meet the unique requirements of any instrument".
-In 1829, he published the first book about his system, Method of Writing Words, Music, and Plain Songs by Means of Dots, for Use by the Blind and Arranged for Them.
+In 1829, he published the first book about his system, Method of Writing Words, Music, and Plainsong by Means of Dots, for Use by the Blind and Arranged for Them.
 Ironically this book was first printed by the raised letter method of the Haüy system.

 Publications

 Braille produced several written works about braille and as general education for the blind.
-Method of Writing Words, Music, and Plain Songs...
+Method of Writing Words, Music, and Plainsong...
 (1829) was revised and republished in 1837; his mathematics guide, Little Synopsis of Arithmetic for Beginners, entered use in 1838; and his monograph New Method for Representing by Dots the Form of Letters, Maps, Geometric Figures, Musical Symbols, etc., for Use by the Blind was first published in 1839.
 Many of Braille's original printed works remain available at the Braille birthplace museum in Coupvray.

 Decapoint

 New Method for Representing by Dots...
 (1839) put forth Braille's plan for a new writing system with which blind people could write letters that could be read by sighted people.
 Called decapoint, the system combined his method of dot-punching with a new specialized grill which Braille devised to overlay the paper.
 When used with an associated number table (also designed by Braille and requiring memorization), the grill could permit a blind writer to faithfully reproduce the standard alphabet.

-After the introduction of decapoint, Braille gave assistance to his friend Pierre-François-Victor Foucault, who was working on the development of his Raphigraphe, a device that could emboss letters in the manner of a typewriter.
+After the introduction of decapoint, Braille assisted his friend Pierre-François-Victor Foucault, who invented the Raphigraphe, a device that allowed for more rapid creation of letters made with raised points.
 Foucault's machine was hailed as a great success and was exhibited at the World's Fair in Paris in 1855.
+There is a decapoint slate and a raphigraphy on display at the Louis Braille museum.